Settings

 I'd love to see a black bar on HN to celebrate the Prince of Darkness!

-DebtDeflation 5 months ago
+DebtDeflation a year ago

 Now I REALLY wish I would have figured out a way to make it to the UK for Black Sabbath's final concert a couple of weeks ago.

-Flatcircle 5 months ago
+Flatcircle a year ago

 Sang at his farewell concert, raised $190 million for childrens charity.
 Traveled to Switzerland and offed himself before parkinsons ravaged him.